codebards/policies/index.md

 ---
-title: 'Code Bards Policies and Terms of Service'
+title: Policies and Terms of Service | Code Bards
-description: 'All the policies and legal stuff for Code Bards customers.
-We try to make all our policies as clear, fair, and readable as possible.'
+description: All the policies and legal stuff for Code Bards customers.
+We try to make all our policies as clear, fair, and readable as possible.
 ---

-# Code Bards Policies, Terms, and Legal Stuff
+# Our Policies, Terms, and Legal Stuff

 The rough print and the fine print.
 We try to make all our policies as clear, fair, and readable as possible.